WhyRFoundation/foundation/2021/hackathon.md

 - train.csv : It contains, ltable_id, rtable_id, label columns. ltable_id is showing IDs of academic papers from tableA.csv. rtable_id is showing IDs of academic papers from tableB.csv. label coloumn is the information, if those articles are matched or not.
 - valid.csv : It contains, ltable_id, rtable_id, label columns. ltable_id is showing IDs of academic papers from tableA.csv. rtable_id is showing IDs of academic papers from tableB.csv.
 You are expected to put your predictions to label coloumn.

-In tableA.csv and tableB.csv you have same academic papers but their title, author names are in different formats.
+In tableA.csv and tableB.csv you had same academic papers but their title, author names are in different formats.
 This brings the challenge.
-Your main goal is to develop a model which will succesfully match those names.
-Using train.csv file, you will get information about which of those academic papers are matched.
+The main goal was to develop a model which will succesfully match those names.
+Using train.csv file, participants got information about which of those academic papers are matched.

-After training your models using train.csv files, please use validation.csv file to provide binary predictions (0 - 1).
-You will find pairs on that file.
-You will try to say if the academic paper is provided on tableA.csv, which has ID 12345 is matching to the academic paper is provided on tableB.csv, which has ID 34567.
+After training the models using train.csv files, the validation.csv file was used to provide binary predictions (0 - 1).
+The pairs could be found on that file.

 ### Competition Rules

-Since the event is a competition with symbolic prices, we would like to grade solutions.
-Criterias will be shared soon!

-Please fill [this form](https://forms.gle/LejLMAUSjV1aLSb69) when submitting the solution.
-Solution should contain
-- a url to a GitHub repo with codes, where you should provide motivation for your approach
-- and a url to the file with predictions

-You will be scored based on accuracy & F1 of your predictions and based on the creativity of your solution.
+Since the event was a competition with symbolic prices, we graded solutions.
+Solutions were scored based on accuracy & F1 of the predictions and based on the creativity of the solution.

 ### Mentors and Judges

-To provide solutions of the highest quality we have invited data science experts that will be available during the event for mentoring.
-At the time of closing presentations mentors will become judges of solutions and will score them based on the competition rules.
+To provide solutions of the highest quality we had invited data science experts that were available during the event for mentoring.
+At the time of closing presentations mentors had become judges of solutions and did score them based on the competition rules.

 <img src="/foundation/images/fulls/2021/hackathon_pwc/marcin_and_olgun.jpg" class="fit image">